zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "There is no absolute success in the world, only constant progress."
+> "Where there is no struggle, there is no strength. "
 >
-> — Jonathan Swift
+> — Oprah Winfrey
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch